SuienS/ai-art-detector/README.md

 # ArtBrain: AI Art Detector
-This repository contains code for the prototype application developed as a part of the research project of MSc Data Science at Nottingham Trent University.
+This repository contains code for the prototype application developed as a part of my research project in MSc Data Science at Nottingham Trent University.

 ## Contents
  - AppFastAPI: ArtBrain developed using FastAPI.